darknethaxor/DH-HackBar/README.md

 ### About DH HackBar

 ➤ DH HackBar is a Advanced Web Penetration Testing Tool for Android devices.
-It is developed by an ethical hacking team named “Team Darknet Haxor” and Coded by Mast3r j4v4.
+It is developed by an ethical hacking team named <b>“Team Darknet Haxor”</b> and Coded by <b>Mast3r j4v4</b>.

 <br><br>